Financial-Times/o-typography/README.md

 // configure o-typography to not include fonts
 $o-typography-load-fonts: false;
 // error if a font is used which has not been included
-$o-typography-error-for-missing-fonts: 'This project only allows MetricWeb regular!
+$o-typography-error-for-missing-fonts: 'This project only allows recommended o-fonts!
 No fun for you without first discussing performance with the Font Guardians of this project.';
 // include a limited set of recommended font families manually
 @include oFonts($opts: ('recommended': true));
 // try to use a font which is not recommended,